mr-ravin/APTxNeuron/README.md

 ----
 ## Experimentation on MNIST dataset
-Run the below code to automatically run the APTx Neuron based fully-connected neural network on MNIST and save the `loss` and `accuracy` values in `./result/` directory.
+Run the below code to automatically run the APTx Neuron based fully-connected neural network on MNIST dataset and save the `loss` and `accuracy` values in `./result/` directory.

+**Note**: The Experimentation was performed using `Python 3.12.11`.
 ```python
 python3 run.py --total_epoch 20
 ```